beginning of content

 Resources and support

-HeartKids provides support and information for children, teens and adults with congenital heart disease as well as those who have acquired a heart condition during childhood.
+HeartKids provides support and information for children, teens and adults with congenital heart disease as well as people who develop a heart condition during childhood.
 You can call their helpline on 1800 432 785.

 Check your symptoms Find a health service